Skip to content

 Installing on non-Valve hardware

-You need a GPU that supports Wayland with no extra steps.
-If you have NVIDIA GPU - try Bazzite instead.
+You need a NVMe boot drive and a GPU that supports Vulkan and Wayland with no extra steps.
+Oldest compliant as of 2026:

 I used this particular build of 3.8, because "stable" 3.7 recovery image kept failing at second stage of the install after selecting time zone and network connection.